-Child Custody Attorneys Serving Passaic County and Northern NJ with offices in Woodland Park
+Child Custody Attorneys Serving Passaic County and Northern NJ with offices in Little Falls

 The impacts of divorce on a family are clear and potent.
 Most notably, they affect children.
 As such, coming to a fair and reasonable agreement on child custody that reflects the children’s best interest is crucial.
 However, divorce proceedings and their byproducts, like child custody determination, are rarely without conflict.
 Due to the emotionality of any divorce proceeding, among many factors, a couple often disputes facts during or after a divorce proceeding, or a judge determines that one party’s credibility is questionable.
 In this case, a family court, generally responsible for hearing child custody cases, will call on the Superior Court of New Jersey to hold a plenary hearing, or trial, to determine fact and credibility and reach an accurate decision.